adhooge/guitar-chord-diagram-suggestion/README.md

 In the paper, we provide statistics for the features on the test data to get a reference.
 You can reproduce this with `cds/data/stats_on_df-script.py`.

+### Licensing

+The code is released under a GPL-v3.0 license, refer to the `LICENSE` file for more details.

+The chord data is released under an ODbL license, refer to the `DATA_LICENSE` file for more details.